Does Castor Oil Remove Cataracts? Find out more information on using castor oil for cataracts to alleviate some symptoms on a daily basis.

 However, you may be able to use castor oil for cataracts that have not reached this level of severity.
 This oil can minimize your symptoms and keep the cataract from interfering with your daily functioning, at least for a short period of time.

-How Can You Use Castor Oil for Cataracts?
+How to Use Castor Oil To Cure Cataracts?

 Can castor oil cure cataracts?
 While the overall answer is no, individuals may be able to improve their overall vision by using castor oil with this condition.
 You may consider adding a single drop of castor oil into your eye each night directly before bed.
 Applying this in the morning or during the day could make your vision blurry.
 The viscous liquid will need time to be absorbed by the eye and work its magic for you.